jfx2006/thunderbird-ci-docs/README.md

 README
 ======

-An effort to make the Thunderbird build & release engineering processes m
+An effort to make the Thunderbird build & release engineering processes less mysterious.

+Most of what is in the